 There is no existing vegetation that is purposely being used to screen views.
-The distant farmstead is a participating landowner.
-As depicted on the Landscape Plan drawings included in

-Appendix 11-2, the proposed Project mitigation is intended to provide screening to the non-participating residences that are across the road to the left as well as to the residence that is to the right of the photo out of the view.
+The distance farmstead is a participating landowner.
+As depicted on the Landscape Plan drawings included in Appendix 11-2, the proposed Project mitigation is intended to provide screening to the non-participating residents that are across the road to the left as well as to the resident that is to the right of the photo out of the view.
 The mitigation also serves to block views along the open roadway.
 Accordingly, it is expected that there will be partial views as the proposed landscaping grows to maturity as demonstrated in the simulation with mitigation at 5 years.
 With the inclusion of vegetative mitigation, views are softened and moderated as the trees and shrubs are more congruous with the existing environment and the Project color and value contrasts are reduced.
 Views of the mitigation for motorists will be intermittent and of short duration while longer duration views of the vegetative buffer will be obtained by residences.

-VP12 Spook Woods Road (132), View Northwest - Conquest (LSZ 1; Distance 60 feet)
+10.2.1.3 VP12 Spook Woods Road (132), View Northwest - Conquest (LSZ 1; Distance 60 feet)

-This viewpoint is located on Spook Woods Road near the southern region of the Project Area.
+This viewpoint is located on Spook Woods Road near the southern region of the Project area.
 The Project fence line is approximately 60 feet away from the viewer where the view overlooks a large agricultural field and is relatively close to a small group of residences.
 Existing conditions show field and sky as large dominant horizontal shapes in the view.
 Trees present in the view act as a visual perimeter around the field and present as a small darker horizontal band in the distant background.

 Proposed conditions show that the overall form and line of the array field mimics and conforms to the horizontal aspects of the ground contours.
 However, the Project dominates the view and contrasts against the existing landscape due to proximity and presence of discernible detail such as the fence, solar panels, and racking system.
 Arrays are darker contrasting against the existing ochre colored field.
 On the whole, the Project is low profile where panels are lower than the trees.
 The space of field left undeveloped provides a visual break from the large front grouping of panels.
-The background arrays on the hill show very low size contrast while the distant panel color is more compatible with background trees.
-Project visual contrasts are rated on the high end of moderate.
+The background arrays on the hill shows very low size contrast while the distant panel color is more compatible with background trees.
+Project Part 1 visual contrasts are rated on the high end of moderate.

-This location was chosen as a representative view of the southern portion of the Project along the roadway and near residences.
-However, proposed mitigation does not appear within the simulation view.
+This location was chosen as a representative view at the southern portion of the Project along the roadway and near residences.
+However, proposed mitigation does not appear within the simulation view as there isn't a residence at the immediate vantage point.
 Inset 1 below shows the viewpoint location.
-Proximal residences just to the north and south will have landscape mitigation (thick green line) but happen to be out of the view of the simulation.
+Proximal residents just to the north and south will have landscape mitigation (thick green line) but happen to be out of the view of the simulation.

 Inset 1.
-Aerial photo showing visual mitigation of nearby residences to VP12.
+Aerial photo showing visual mitigation of nearby residents to VP12.
 Green line represents proposed landscape screening location.

-VP13 Spook Woods Road (132), View Southwest - Conquest (LSZ 1,2,3; Distance 521 feet)
+10.2.1.4 VP13 Spook Woods Road (132), View Southwest - Conquest (LSZ 1,2,3; Distance 521 feet)